 Laura is an intellectual property and commercial barrister at Sangro Chambers.
-2020 is Laura's first year as AWLA president, and her third on the committee.
+2021 is Laura's second year as AWLA president, and her fourth on the committee.

 022 082 0928

 Anoushka is the founder of Bloem & Associates, a criminal defence practice.
 She is a senior criminal defence lawyer specialising in jury trials for serious crime.
 She conducts jury trials in the Auckland District Courts and the High Court.
 She also conducts appeals in the Court of Appeal.
 Anoushka represents people charged with the full spectrum of criminal charges, She regularly defends clients charged with sexual, violence, drug and dishonesty offending.
 Anoushka is also the proud mother of three children aged 11, 9 and 6.

 Anoushka joined the AWLA Committee to advance the interests of women practicing law, particularly those involved in litigation.
 She wishes to encourage other women to fulfil their potential in the practice of law.

 Karlene joined the ALWA Committee in 2019 and has thoroughly enjoyed the opportunity to work on issues of social justice including drafting AWLA’s submissions on the Abortion Legislation Bill, and subsequently appearing before the Parliamentary Select Committee to deliver oral submissions.
 Karlene is a volunteer at Citizens Advice Bureau and Disabled Surfers Association New Zealand.